full-elevator/FFTdraw/README.md

 # Possible updates

  - [ ] An option to take a short audio segment as input and edit its spectrum.
+This is harder than I thought; I was first lost in some weird bug, then drowned by floods of error code, then confused over the unit conversions.
+ - [ ] Change the command to a batch-like syntax.
+Note to self: if ever doing a project of this size, determine the mode of input early instead of keep changing it along the route...

 # This commit